Was my Facebook hacked? How to check if your data is among the 533 million leaked accounts

 Over the weekend it was confirmed that over half a billion Facebook users had had their account details leaked online.
 With the details of 533 million Facebook accounts leaked, the leak affects roughly one in every five Facebook users.
 That means there’s about a 20% chance a Facebook user has had their details leaked.
-The leaked data is believed to have been scrapped by hackers in 2019 and only posted as a database online recently—free to all who want to access it.
+The leaked data is believed to have been scraped by hackers in 2019 and only posted as a database online recently—free to all who want to access it.
 The leaked data includes the following information about affected Facebook users:

 - Phone numbers